catppuccin/nix/CONTRIBUTING.md

 the `catppuccin.enable` and `catppuccin.flavor` options, and optionally the `catppuccin.accent` option. `catppuccin.flavor` and `catppuccin.accent` should
 default to `config.catppuccin.flavor` and `config.catppuccin.accent`, respectively.
+When you're done, make sure to add your new file to the list in `modules/<module>/all-modules.nix`

 [npins](https://github.com/andir/npins) is used to track our upstream sources to use in modules.
 This allows us to easily access and auto-update all themes.